-and the missionaries, Mack, Shaw and Pyrleus, (the two latter being on a visit in PACHGATGOCH,) were taken prisoners, dragged up and down the country for three days, till the governor of Connecticut, after fully investigating the allegations brought against them, honourably dismissed them.
+\ Mr. Weiser, a justice of the peace in Pennsylvania, bears a pleasing testimony of the grace prevailing at Shekomeko, in a letter written to one of the missionaries after he had visited that place.
+His words were: "The faith of the Indians in our Lord Jesus Christ, their simplicity and unaffected deportment, their experience of the grace procured for us by the sufexasperated the adversaries still more.
+They publicly stigma, tized the Brethren as papists and traitors.
+The missionaries-Mack, Shaw and Pyrleus, (the two latter being on a visit in PACHGATGOCH,) were taken prisoners, and dragged up and down the country for three days.
+The governor of Connecticut having fully investigated the allegations brought against them and found them false, they were honourably dismissed.
 However, as their enemies still continued to harass them, they thought it most prudent to retire for a while to SHEKOMEKO.

-I forbear making particular mention of several visits, paid by our brethren, about this time to other Indian tribes, and shall only observe, that while, on the one hand, they had to suffer many hardships and much opposition, they met, on the other, with many proofs of the power of the gospel in "turning the gentiles from darknes unto light, and from the power of Satan unto God."
-In one place, a most savage Indian publicly burned his idols, and in a speech, delivered to his countrymen, lamented his former blindness and ignorance, with great energy exhorting them to turn to the Lord Jesus.
+Not to mention several visits, paid about this time to other Indian tribes, it should be here observed, that while, on the one hand, the missionaries had to suffer many hardships and much opposition, they met, on the other, with many proofs of the power of the gospel in "turning the gentiles from darkness unto light, and from the power of Satan unto God."
+In one place, a most savage Indian publicly burned his idols, and in a speech, delivered to his countrymen, lamented his former blindness and ignorance with great energy, and exhorted them to turn to the Lord Jesus.

-Hitherto, though exposed to various vexations, they had not met with any serious interruption to their labours; but in the spring of 1744 a violent and unmerited persecution was raised against them.
-Some white people continued to employ every artful means to alienate the affection of the indians from the brethren, and to seduce them to drunkenness and other vices.
+Hitherto, though exposed to various vexations, they had not met with any serious interruption to their labours; but in the spring of 1744 a violent persecution was raised against them.
+Some white people continued to employ every artful means to alienate the affection of the Indians from the Brethren, and to seduce them to drunkenness and other vices.
 They circulated the basest insinuations against the missionaries, representing them as dangerous to the state, pretending that they were in league with the French, and intended to supply the savages with arms to fight against the English.
-This report, false as it was, spread such terror through the country, that the inhabitants of the neighbouring town of Sharon, remained under arms, for a whole week, and some even forsook their plantations.
+This report, false as it was, spread such terror through the country, that the inhabitants of the neighbouring town of Sharon, remained under arms for a whole week, and some even forsook their plantations.
 The missionaries were now called upon to serve in the militia; but this they refused on the ground that as ministers of religion, they ought not to be compelled to bear arms.
-A second application to the same effect being likewise resisted by them, they were for several months dragged from one court to an other, to be examined and answer to the allegation brought against them.
-They punctually obeyed every summons, though with very great inconvenience to themselves and their work, and were enabled to disprove by unimpeachable evidence, every charge brought against them, at the same time protesting against the restriction laid upon them, and avowing their firm resolution rather to suffer any thing for conscience' sake, than disobey God and the lawful authority of the state.
-The magistrates were satisfied, dismissed them with every mark of respect, and gave them an honourable acquittal in writing, to protect them against the machinations of their enemies on their return to SHEKOMEKO.
+A second application to the same effect being likewise resisted, they were for several months dragged from one court to another, to be examined and answer to the allegation brought against them.

+They punctually, though with very great inconvenience to themselves and their work, obeyed every summons, and were enabled to disprove, by unimpeachable evidence, every charge brought against them.
+At the same time they protested against the restriction laid upon them in the prosecution of their missionary calling, and avowed their firm resolution rather to suffer any thing for conscience' sake, than disobey God and the lawful authority of the state.
+The magistrates were satisfied, dismissed them with every mark of respect, and, as a protection against the machinations of their enemies on their return to SHEKO-MEKO, they gave them an honourable acquittal in writing.